ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i19.png "Get New Access Token")

 You may be asked to log into your **Spotify** account.
 Provide your **Spotify** username and password to login in.
-In the new modal, scroll to the bottom, copy the "refresh_token" and then click the "Use Token" button.
+In the new modal, scroll to the bottom, copy the "refresh_token," and then click the "Use Token" button.

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i20.png "Get New Access Token")